evamh/ACNH-NPC-Generator/README.md

 ## Data preprocessing

 Because the original images were of all different sizes, I needed to resize the images to begin with.
 I chose the dimensions (640, 400) and with help from ChatGPT, was able to reshape all of these images to these dimensions.
 I was then able to create the training and test set from this dataset, with around 20% of the images going to the test set.
-Since this is an unsupervised learning problem, there are is no dataset for image labels.
+Since this is an unsupervised learning problem, there is no dataset for image labels.

 One issue I noticed right at the start is that the photos are not all aligned.
-For instance, some animals (such as a mouse or cat) are staring straight at the 'camera', whereas others (such as elephants) are looking off to the side.
-This isn't ideal for an autoencoder, and is something important to keep in mind.
+For instance, some animals (such as a mouse or cat) are staring straight ahead, whereas others (such as elephants) are looking off to the side.
+This isn't ideal for an autoencoder, and is an important consideration to keep in mind when evaluating the performance of the models.

 ## Autoencoders

-To build the autoencoders, I followed along the Keras tutorial (https://blog.keras.io/building-autoencoders-in-keras.html).
+To build the autoencoders, I followed the Keras tutorial (https://blog.keras.io/building-autoencoders-in-keras.html).
 For the variational autoencoder, I also drew from the ConvolutionalVAE notebook from week 4 of class.

 In order to debug, visualise the results, explore the latent space, generate random latent vectors, etc. I also used ChatGPT to help with the code.